nicknijenhuis/XamarinAlliance/Challenge 6/Readme.md

 Often, large sets of data can become unwieldy when presented in a continuously scrolling list.
 Enabling grouping can improve the user experience in these cases by better organizing the content and activating platform-specific controls that make navigating data easier.

 When grouping is activated for a ListView, a header row is added for each group.
-How and on what you group your data is totally up to you, but some steps are needed to be taken care off before the ListView will render this content.
+How and on what you group your data is totally up to you, but some steps need to be taken care off before the ListView will render this content.

 So to enable grouping you'll need to go through the following: